Mindful communication

 Say What You Mean

-Say What You Mean is best for readers who want to combine mindfulness, embodied awareness, and nonviolent communication so they can speak clearly without losing empathy.
+Say What You Mean is best for readers who want to combine mindfulness, empathy, and direct speech in difficult moments.

 One-Sentence Answer

-Say What You Mean is best for readers who want to combine mindfulness, embodied awareness, and nonviolent communication so they can speak clearly without losing empathy.
+Say What You Mean is best for readers who want to combine mindfulness, empathy, and direct speech in difficult moments.

 What The Book Is About